adjust/unity_sdk/README.md

 The problem with this approach with `Unity 4` is that the manifest file used for the Android package was the same one as before the build process ended.
 To mitigate this, simply run the build again, using the manifest created or changed by the previous run, or click on the menu `Assets → Adjust → Fix AndroidManifest.xml` so the script can run before the build process.
-Either way, it is only necessary to do this step once, as long the manifest file remains compatible with the adjust SDK.
+Either way, it is only necessary to do this step once, as long as the manifest file remains compatible with the adjust
+SDK.

 ![][menu_android]

 This doesn't need to be performed for Android post build process in `Unity 5`.

-Android post build process initially checks for presence of `AndroidManifest.xml` file in Android plugins folder.
-If there is no `AndroidManifest.xml` file at `Assets/Plugins/Android/` it creates a copy from our compatible manifest file `AdjustAndroidManifest.xml`.
+Android post build process initially checks for the presence of `AndroidManifest.xml` file in the Android plugins folder.
+If there is no `AndroidManifest.xml` file in `Assets/Plugins/Android/` it creates a copy from our compatible manifest file `AdjustAndroidManifest.xml`.
 If there is already an `AndroidManifest.xml` file, it checks and changes the following:

 1. Adds the adjust broadcast receiver.
 For more details, consult the official [Android SDK README][android].